Skip to main content

 Data has the same problems as servers, and then one step more.

 Some servers, like database servers or file servers, maintain and manage data.
 You do not want to lose those servers dishing out your data.
-Beyond the basic reasons discussed in our article on data, to wit, that you cannot serve customers, you also have to worry that your data is sitting on a disk on a server that is gone.
+Beyond the basic reasons discussed in our article on data, to wit, that you cannot serve customers when your server is down, you also have to worry that your data is sitting on a disk on a server that is gone.

 Replacing one server with another gives you equal processing power, but it does not necessarily give you all of the live data that was sitting on the disk.
 Maybe it was the logs, maybe it was uploaded video or text files, or maybe it was the storage behind your critical business database.